This post may contain affiliate links. Please read my affiliate policy for more information.

 I mean, really love you?

 I hope so.
 You’re lovable AF.
-And super important.
+And super important to a lot of people.

-But I’m guessing you probably stopped taking care of yourself.
+But I’m guessing you probably stopped caring for yourself.
 If you ever even made it a priority to take care of yourself in the first place.
 Grief is holding you hostage and you can’t fathom any way to dig your way out of the grief abyss.

 Self-care for widows?

-But wait a minute…it’s totally possible to put yourself first.
+I hear you sighing and guffawing over there.
+But wait a minute… it IS totally possible to put yourself first.
+To take care of yourself and find a few minutes of me-time.
 Not only possible but necessary.

 Necessary for you and your: